labicon/ORASP-Code/README.md

 ```

-## Running
+## Running the Code
-A few example scenarios are provided inside the Pythin Notebooks.
-If one of these is ran, along with the helper functions preceding it, the corresponding Graph-Exploration or Learning-Based methods can be deployed on that scenario.
+A few example scenarios are provided inside the Python Juypter Notebooks under the "Scenario Initialization" sections.
+The `GEAP` file is for the Graph-Exploration Assembly Planners (GEAPs) discussed in our "Methods" section, and the `DQN` file holds the Learning-Based methods.